plan2net/sierrha/README.md

 # Ṣıẹrrḥa - Site Error Handler

-A set of error handlers that extends TYPO3's default site error handling.
+Enhanced error handlers for TYPO3's site error handling system.

+## Features

+### 404 Not Found Handler

+- Displays content from a configurable TYPO3 page or external URL
+- Falls back to standard TYPO3 error layout if content is unavailable
+- Optimized handling for web resources (CSS, JS, fonts, etc.)
+- Bandwidth-saving responses for static resources

+### 403 Forbidden Handler

+- Redirects unauthenticated users to a configurable login page
+- Optional fallback page for users with insufficient permissions
+- Configurable return URL parameter with marker support
+- Falls back to 404 handler in other cases

-## Available Handlers
+## Handlers

 ### Page Not Found (HTTP Status 404)

-Shows content from a page or external URL.
+Displays content from a page or external URL.

 If the resource is unavailable or the content is empty, a message in the standard TYPO3 error layout is shown.